-The Advanced Manufacturing degree is designed to teach students marketable skills in high tech automated manufacturing processes that incorporate innovative technologies to improve production of products from design to manufacturing stages.
+The Advanced Manufacturing Technology degree is designed to teach students marketable skills in high tech automated manufacturing processes that incorporate innovative technologies to improve production of products from design to manufacturing stages.

-Credit Hours Required: 62 (Mining: 75)
+Credit Hours Required: 61 (Mining: 74)

 Note: Freeport McMoRan, Inc. sponsors a mining program designed to prepare students for direct employment in the mining industry.
-There are special admission requirements for this program.
+There are special admission requirements for the Mining Concentration of the Advanced Manufacturing Technology AAS.
 Contact 928.776.2002 for details.